dabear/torrentstatus/README.md

 # Torrentstatus

-Currently in alpha mode, this set of python scripts makes up a package that can be used for automating certain torrent related activities
+Currently in beta, this set of python scripts makes up a package that can be used for automating certain torrent related activities

 ## Actions implemented are as follows:
 ### on start of download: